Whimsy Stick

 Increase to 7 to 8 minutes total play time.
 By now, standard catch rhythm: every 30 to 45 seconds.
 Then introduce gentle direction changes: the lure goes left, then right, then forward.
 Not sharp cuts (that comes later).
 Instead, smooth, predictable redirects that teach the dog to track movement and adjust.

 Begin practicing a release cue.
 When the dog catches the lure, say your chosen cue (“out” or “drop”) and offer a high-value treat in exchange.
-In fact, most dogs release naturally for the treat.
-After that, start the chase again immediately.
-So this reinforces that releasing leads to more fun.
-This is the foundation of impulse control work you’ll build later.
+Most dogs release naturally for the treat.
+Restart the chase immediately-that reinforces that releasing leads to more fun, not less.
+It’s the foundation of the impulse control work that follows introduction.

 What success looks like